CSE2025RC/first-demos/README.md

 # first-demos
-this is my first git repository
+this is my first git repository. author-ravindar chaudhary so